How to Plan an Intervention That Brings Healing Forward

 Balancing Family Healing with Individual Motivation

 Successful intervention outcomes depend on carefully balancing collective family healing with preserving individual autonomy and intrinsic motivation for change.
-This delicate equilibrium requires understanding that family members need restoration from trauma and stress while ensuring intervention strategies respect personal agency.
+This delicate equilibrium requires understanding that family members need restoration from trauma and stress while ensuring that intervention strategies respect the individual's personal agency in their recovery journey.

 Integrating Evidence from Intervention Science